customerio/amiapp-reactnative/README.md

 # Ami app

 This is a sample app using [Customer.io's React Native package](https://www.npmjs.com/package/customerio-reactnative).
-Ami app works for both Android and iOS devices.
+Ami app works for both Android and iOS.

 # What all features can I test with Ami app ?

-Ami app gives you flexibility to test multiple features such as :
+Ami app gives you flexibility to test multiple features such as:

 - Package initialisation
 - Identify user